An app store that adapts to you

 | LaTeX | An Overleaf-style editor with a file drawer and a real tectonic engine; an AI sub-agent writes .tex while you watch it typeset. |

 Each of those is a public git repo in the mobius-os organization, named app-<something>, with a mobius.json manifest, an index.jsx entry point, and a 1024×1024 icon.
 The smallest apps are that single file; larger ones pull in a few more, but the manifest plus an entry point is the whole contract.
-There is no submission queue and no registry to be blessed by.
-“Publishing” an app means making a repo public and sharing its manifest URL.
+An app the agent builds just for your own instance needs none of this; the manifest only matters once you want to publish one.
+Publishing means making a repo public and sharing its manifest URL.
 The list above is a starter pack I picked.
-The install button takes any manifest URL you paste, and the store warns, but does not stop you, when it comes from a host it has not seen before.
+The install button takes any manifest URL you paste, and the store warns and lets you continue when it comes from a host it has not seen before.

 index.jsx the app itself, one React component the agent wrote mobius.json the manifest: name, version, what it may reach icon.png a 1024×1024 icon job.jsoptional a background job, if the app has one What “install” actually does